isomerpages/gb-assist/_gov-assist/1-overview.md

 <center><h2>Search by Assistance Type</h2>

-Look for a tax incentive, loan, grant, or program here.
+<div align="justify"><p>Look for a tax incentive, loan, grant, or program here.
 Do keep in mind that you will need to meet certain criteria to be eligible for funding support.
-What you can apply for largely depends on what sector you are in and the growth stage of your business.</center>
+What you can apply for largely depends on what sector you are in and the growth stage of your business.</center></div>

 <div class="gobizTable">